 X-ALD/AMN is diagnosed by a simple blood test, which is analyzed for the amount of very long-chain fatty acids.
 This test is accurate in males.
 However, in about 20% of women with X-ALD the VLCFA test shows normal results and thus gives a “false negative” result.
 A DNA-based blood test is available.
 This test permits accurate identification of carriers by genetic testing, and if it is normal can assure a woman that she is not a carrier.
 Diagnostic testing, carrier screening and prenatal diagnosis are available.
 A newborn screening method has been developed at the Kennedy Krieger Institute that can detect elevated VLCFA in bloodspots.
 In 2014, New York State expanded its newborn screening program to include X-ALD.
+In 2015, the Netherlands decided to expand its newborn screening program from 17 to 30 conditions, including X-ALD.
 Newborn screening allows prospective monitoring and early intervention.
 It is anticipated that other states and countries will follow.

 Extensive research on X-ALD is being done around the world.
 In 1993, the gene for X-ALD was identified through the combined efforts of Drs.
 Patrick Aubourg and Jean-Louis Mandel in France and Dr. Hugo Moser in the U.S. This has opened new doors for further study.
 Research activities are focused on many aspects, to answer fundamental questions, like: “How do the VLCFA eventually result in the loss of myelin?”; “Why does one patient develop cerebral-ALD while another (which can even be the patient’s brother) develops AMN at a later age?”, as well as trying to find a cure for X-ALD.